Core Teaching

 Is This For Real?

-• Why are we born in certain families?
+- Why are we born into certain families?

 It is easy to doubt the law of kamma.
 We see so many people who do good deeds and seem to gain no benefit.
 So many people do bad things and become rich and successful.